 All citrus essential oils can cause photosensitivity.
 This means that if you apply a citrus oil to your skin in an area where you are likely to get exposure to sunlight, your skin will be more sensitive to the light in that area and could discolor, become irritated, or even blister.
-This is not unlike how my childhood friend soaked his hair in lemon juice and sat out in the sun to turn it orange for “Crazy Hair Day”… that theme day lasted quite awhile for him. and simply takes a few weeks to go away, but there have been severe reactions.
+This is not unlike how my childhood friend soaked his hair in lemon juice and sat out in the sun to turn it orange for “Crazy Hair Day” and simply takes a few weeks to go away, but there have been severe reactions.
 Better safe than sorry.
 So if you would like to use a citrus oil during the summer, it would be best to either use it at night (at least 12 hours before sun exposure) or to put it on the bottoms of your feet (one of the best places to absorb essential oils anyway).
 The oils that may cause photosensitivity are Lemon, Lime, Orange, Tangerine, Mandarin, Grapefruit, Jade Lemon, Dill, Bergamot, Angelica, and any blends containing them.
 Always check the individual oil bottle and a good reference guide for more information.

 And if you should decide to take a bath using essential oils, remember that essential oils are not water soluble.
 If you add them to the water they will rest on top and could possibly irritate your skin.
 Instead, simply stir a few drops of essential oil into a jar of Epsom salts a few minutes before your bath.
 That way the oil will disperse properly.

 A simple google search will reveal an incredible amount of controversy and hysteria regarding the safety of essential oils.
 But let me give you just a couple statistics to put your mind at ease.